alasca-association/tarook/docs/user/reference/options/yk8s.k8s-service-layer.prometheus.rst

 ``yk8s.k8s-service-layer.prometheus.thanos_objectstorage_config_file``
 ######################################################################

+Note: The given path is interpreted as being relative to the cluster repo's config directory.

 **Type:**::

-  null or POSIX file name
+  null or Relative POSIX path (without special '.' and '..')

 **Default:**::